Updated: Feb 18

 If you are blessed with the ability to return to sex without any issues, we are so happy for you!
 But keep this information in the back of your head, just in case you experience any difficulty after another baby and delivery.

 Today we’re going to talk about a few ways to make sex postpartum enjoyable!
+To learn even more, check out our new book Sex After Baby: How to Resume Intimacy with Confidence and Ease.
 Keep in mind that we are not your physical therapists and you should get clearance from your provider before participating in sex postpartum.